 Joint problems and muscle and bone injuries are examples of running hazards.
-The Department of Physiotherapy at SGH shares how to prevent running injuries.
+The Department of Physiotherapy from Sengkang General Hospital (SKH) shares how to prevent running injuries.

 Continued from previous page.

-Potential running hazards and how to prevent them
+Sengkang General Hospital (SKH) highlights potential running hazards and offers tips on how to prevent them.

 Nothing feels the impact of your runs like your joints.
 Compressive forces drive through your joints with every step you take and if you overuse them, they can become inflamed, painful and sore.
 This can lead to long-term joint disorders if left unchecked.

-"The right running shoes can help absorb some of the strain on your joints,” suggests Pauline Leong, Senior Principal Physiotherapist at the
+"The right running shoes can help absorb some of the strain on your joints,” suggests Dr Pauline Leong, Head of the

 An additional factor to consider when running is the surface you are training on.
 Road running and cement surfaces are particularly hard on the joints - try running tracks or on grass.